Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 Taipei accommodations often have few vacancies, so booking in advance might be a good idea.
 We liked a lot the Rose Boutique Hotel, but we have a strong taste for kitsch.

-We advise spending one night in Taipei center, make it too if you particularly enjoy the nightlife.
+We advise spending one night in Taipei’s center; make it two if you particularly enjoy the nightlife.

 2. Beitou Hot Spring Area and Yangmingshan National Park

-Feeling like a foothill countryside town, despite being still in Taipei city with the great advantage of being reached by subway, Beitou must be included in your Taiwan itinerary.
+Feeling like a foothill countryside town, despite still being in Taipei city, with the great advantage of being reachable by subway, Beitou must be included in your Taiwan itinerary.

-It is here that all the hot springs in the Taipei area are, mostly inside the hotels but with one public bath really worth visiting (nice local lifestyle insight and terrific sulfuric water).
+It is here that all the hot springs in the Taipei area are, mainly inside the hotels, but with one public bath really worth visiting (nice local lifestyle insight and terrific sulfuric water).

 Beitou is a great base to hike the Yangmingshan National Park, from here you can catch bus S9 which will bring you all the way up to where the main trail to hike the Yangmingshan volcano starts.

-Hiking Yangmingshan is very scenic and not too hard, it takes around 120/180 minutes to get to the other side, where another public hot spring is located.
-From there you can catch R5, S15, or S17, which will bring you back to the Taipei subway system.
+Hiking in Yangmingshan is very scenic and not too hard; it takes around 120/180 minutes to get to the other side, where another public hot spring is located.
+From there, you can catch R5, S15, or S17, which will bring you back to the Taipei subway system.

 Check our full article about